Citation for this page in APA citation style. Close

 Would time itself be reversed if we could make the entropy decrease?
 That is unlikely, since entropy decrease anywhere (creating negative entropy or negentropy, a term coined by Leon Brillouin) must be accompanied by an increase elsewhere, to satisfy the second law.
 Otherwise we could use the local reduction in the entropy to build a perpetual motion machine.

 Put another way, if we could reverse the time, would entropy decrease?
 What can time reversal really mean?
 A thought experiment suggests not.
 Consider a closed perfume bottle inside a large empty container.
 Remove the bottle top and what would happen assuming that time is flowing backwards?
-It seems likely that the perfume molecules would leave the bottle whatever time is doing.
+It seems likely that the perfume molecules would leave the bottle whatever "time" is doing.

-J. Willard Gibbs thought otherwise, if the detailed path information in all the macroscopic motions is still available as microscopic information (if information is a conserved quantity), then reversal of all the motions should be exactly like a movie played backwards.
+J. Willard Gibbs thought otherwise.
+If the detailed path information in all the macroscopic motions is still available as microscopic information (if information is a conserved quantity), then reversal of all the motions should be exactly like a movie played backwards.

 The fundamental question of information philosophy is cosmological and ultimately metaphysical.
 What is the process that creates information structures in the universe?